-The regulatory credit risk measurement methods used by DVB are based on the advanced IRB approach.
 The regulatory credit risk measurement methods used by DZ BANK, BSH, DZ HYP, TeamBank, and DZ PRIVATBANK are based on the foundation IRB approach.
 The IRB approach is used to calculate the credit risk of the retail businesses of BSH, DZ HYP, TeamBank, and DZ PRIVATBANK although the probability of default (PD) and the loss given default (LGD) are based on internal accounting estimates.